Production of $\Xi(1530)$ in the $K^- p$ scattering process: production in the scattering process

 respectively.
 In addition, for $\Xi(1530)Y_{J^P}K$ coupling, the relevant effective Lagrangians can be,

 respectively.
 Hereafter the $\Xi^\prime$ refers to $\Xi(1530)$.
-In addition, the $\Lambda/\Sigma$ hyperon and their resonances~\cite{ParticleDataGroup:2024cfk} involved in the present estimations are collected in Table~\ref{Tab.1}.
-With the above effective Lagrangians, one can obtain the amplitudes of the $K^- p \to K^{+} \Xi(1530)^{-}$ process, which are,
+The details of the involved $\Lambda$ and $\Sigma$ resonances will be discussed in the following sections.
+With the above effective Lagrangians, one can obtain the amplitudes of the $K^- p \to K^{+} \Xi(1530)^{-}$ process, which are, \begin{widetext}